Busy 2020 hurricane season has Louisiana bracing a 6th time

 “This season has been relentless,” Louisiana Gov. John Bel Edwards said, dusting off his now common refrain of 2020 – “Prepare for the worst.
 Pray for the best.”

-Delta strengthened back into a Category 2 hurricane early Thursday after a hurricane warning was issued for a stretch of the northern U.S. Gulf Coast.
-Some weakening is forecast once Delta approaches the northern Gulf Coast on Friday, when the National Hurricane Center predicted hurricane conditions would begin in parts of the area.
-The center said Delta is expected to become a major hurricane again, like it was days earlier before hitting the Mexican Yucatan Peninsula on Wednesday.
+A hurricane warning has been issued for a stretch of the northern U.S. Gulf Coast.
+The National Hurricane Center in Miami said Delta is expected to become a major hurricane again, like it was days earlier before crossing part of Mexico’s Yucatan Peninsula.
+But some weakening is forecast once Delta approaches the northern Gulf Coast on Friday.

 So far, Louisiana has seen both major strikes and near misses.
 The southwest area of the state around Lake Charles, which forecasts show is on Delta’s current trajectory, is still recovering from an Aug.
 27 landfall by Category 4 Hurricane Laura.